devproco/uri/examples.md

 ## Using URI Modifiers

-The package comes bundle with [URI modifiers](/uri/manipulation/#uri-modifiers) which enable modifying any League URI object as well as any PSR-7 `UriInterface` objects in a simple and intuitive way.
+The package comes bundled with [URI modifiers](/uri/manipulation/#uri-modifiers) which enable modifying any League URI object as well as any PSR-7 `UriInterface` objects in a simple and intuitive way.

-Let's say you have a document that can be downloaded in different format (CSV, XML, JSON) and you quickly want to generate each format URI.
+Let's say you have a document that can be downloaded in different formats (CSV, XML, JSON) and you quickly want to generate a URI for each format.
 This example illustrates how easy it is to generate theses different URIs from an original URI.

 ~~~php
 <?php